Holic75/Baldurs-gate-dnd-3.5/README.md

 Disadvantages:
 – Alignment restricted to neutral evil, chaotic evil, and chaotic neutral.
-– Gains access only to Elemental (Air) and Destruction domain.
 – Can not Channel Energy.

 ### PRIEST OF TYR